hpclab/quickrank/documentation/cleaver.md

 - **LAST**: The last *k* weak rankers are pruned.
 The conjecture is that initial weak rankers are more precise due to boosting algorithms.
 - **SKIP**: Two close weak rankers are considered more similar in terms of discriminative power.
 The strategy keep one every *[n/(n-k)]* weak rankers.
 - **LOW_WEIGHTS**: The weights associated with each tree are optimized using line search (see below).
 The *k* weak rankers with lowest weight are then removed.
-- **SCORE_LOSS**: The normalized contribution of each weak rankers to the final score is computed with *s_i(q,d) / S(q,d)* and we remove the *k* weak rankers that contribute less.
+- **SCORE_LOSS**: The normalized contribution of each weak rankers to the final score is computed with *s_i(q,d) / S(q,d)* and the *k* weak rankers that contribute less are removed.
-- **QUALITY_LOSS**: For each weak rankers, we compute the average quality drop (in terms of loss function) by scoring the documents without that tree.
-We remove the *k* weak rankers with the smallest quality drop.
+- **QUALITY_LOSS**: For each weak rankers, the average quality drop (in terms of loss function) is computed by scoring the documents without that tree.
+Then the *k* weak rankers with the smallest quality drop are removed.
+- **QUALITY_LOSS_ADV**: At each iteration, the average quality drop (in terms of loss function) is computed by scoring the documents without each of the weak rankers.
+Then, the weak ranker with the smallest quality drop is removed.
+The process is repeated until *k* weak rankers are pruned out.

 In order to optimize the weights associated with each weak rankers, CLEAVER makes use of a greedy Line Search process which iteratively tries to find the best weight vector.